 This reduces the image database to a large, but manageable, 74.6mb.

 The ultimate resolution of the database is about 4.6 kilometres per pixel.

-The original images and products based upon them have additional fine detail which had to be sacrificed to allow quick response to Earth Viewer requests.
+The original images, made available by the University of Wisconsin-Madison Space Science and Engineering Center, have additional fine detail which had to be sacrificed to allow quick response to Earth Viewer requests.